bahadirsaylan/avaloq-assessment/README.md

 * `GET /v1/simulation/distributions?dices={numberOfDice}&sides={numberOfSides}` - returns overall distributions for given dices and sides numbers
 * `GET /v1/simulation/distribution?dices={numberOfDice}&sides={numberOfSides}&dicesSum={dicesSum}` - return a random distribution for `numberOfDice` dices, with `numberOfSides` sides and for `dicesSum` sum value.

 All parameters for above methods are required.
-If any parameter is missing returns response with status.
+If any parameter is missing returns response with BAD_REQUEST status.

 ## Building
 Requirements: